Each slave connects to the master using a MySQL user name and

 connect to the master using the same account for each slave.

-You need not create an account specifically for replication. owever, you should be aware that the user name and password are stored in plain text in the master info repository file or table (see Section 220.127.116.11, “Slave Status Logs”).
+Although you do not have to create an account specifically for replication, you should be aware that the replication user name and password are stored in plain text in the master info repository file or table (see Section 188.8.131.52, “Slave Status Logs”).
 Therefore, you may want to create a separate account that has privileges only for the replication process, to minimize the possibility of compromise to other accounts.

 To create a new account, use